 Still unsure?
 I’ll make it easy for you – if you will be cutting and engraving frequently and in high volume, and/or you want to be able to easily do infinitely long projects – then I think the Pro is right for you.

-The Plus has a couple of nice features over the Basic, though, as I mentioned earlier, you need to decide if it’s worth the extra $1000 for them ($750 if you use our coupon code, which does make it more appealing!).
+The Plus has a couple of nice features, though, as I mentioned earlier, you need to decide if it’s worth the extra $1000 for them ($750 if you use our coupon code, which does make it more appealing!).
 For some, they are, for others, not so much.

 Regardless of what you choose, don’t forget to use our referral link.
 You can get $250 off a Glowforge Plus and $500 off a Glowforge Pro!